Health Monitoring

 When Is Health Monitoring Required?

-You need to provide health monitoring for a worker when the following conditions are met:
+As a PCBU, you have the duty of determining “significant risk” and if applicable, must provide health monitoring for a worker when the following conditions are met:

 - Due to that exposure, there is a significant risk to the worker’s health.